2000 Houston Astros season: Rest of July

 At Jacobs Field on July 18 to deal to the Cleveland Indians, Reynolds surrendered a career-high six walks and season-high eight earned runs.

 On July 23, Spiers' signature game powered a 15–7 rout of the St. Louis Cardinals.
 He collected six RBI via two of his team's six homers—the first for two runs in the second inning and his third career grand slam in the seventh.
 The six home runs tied the club record.
 Cardinals starter Andy Benes, who surrendered four of the longballs, became just the 17th major leaguer to do so one game.
+The grand slam was the third of Spiers' career.
 Meanwhile, Reynolds bounced back from a tough start against the Indians to work 6 2/3 innings and earn the win.

 In a start at Turner Field on July 29, Reynolds completed just one inning versus Atlanta in what would be his final start of the year.
 He was placed on the DL the following day due to back pain.

 For the month of July, Alou hit .371 with 6 HRs and 20 RBI.

 August

 While attempting to turn a double play on August 1, Biggio was injured in a collision with Preston Wilson of the Florida Marlins, leaving the game with a severe knee injury.
 Imaging later revealed tears of both the anterior cruciate and medial collateral ligaments of the left knee, which needed surgery and would rule him out for the rest of the season.
 For Houston, Scott Elarton pitched 8 1/3 solid innings, and Alou drove in Biggio prior to the injury, and Bagwell, for the game-winning RBIs and 4–3 final.
 This was the first time in his major league career that Biggio had landed on the DL, spanning 13 seasons and 1,800 games played.

 From August 2–20, Bagwell constructed an 18-game hitting steak, which tied his career high set in 1994.

+On August 6, Scott Elarton (12–4) tossed his first complete game of the season, while leading a four-hit, 8–1 triumph over the Montreal Expos.
+Third baseman Chris Truby connected for a tie-breaking grand slam in the third inning, the first grand slam of Truby's career, while establishing a career-high six RBI.
+Including two starts—one against the Florida Marlins on August 1—Elarton won both, and logged 17 1/3 innings pitched while yielding 10 hits and four runs for a 2.08 earned run average (ERA), .200 batting average against (BAA), and mean game score of 71.
+For the week ended August 6, Elarton was recognized as National League (NL) Player of the Week.